 4 Stages of Psychological Safety

-Understanding the 4 stages of psychological safety is essential, but effectively navigating these stages within a team or organization requires intentional action and ongoing commitment.
-Leaders must recognize that psychological safety is not a one-time initiative, but rather a continuous process that requires constant attention, assessment, and adjustment.
+Understanding the four stages of psychological safety is important.
+However, moving through these stages in a team or organization needs careful action and ongoing commitment.
+Leaders need to understand that psychological safety is not a one-time effort.
+It is an ongoing process that needs regular attention, assessment, and adjustment.

 By actively fostering inclusion, learner, contributor, and challenger safety, leaders can create a thriving work environment that supports innovation, collaboration, and high performance.